CUTIS LAXA INTERNATIONALE

 Since AFM-Genethon started the research project « Cutis Laxa », in France, in 2002, sufferers’hope kept on growing.
 During our 1st Annual Information Day, on March 13th 2003, Martine Devillers’ and Pascal Soomer’s talks showed the project got into the swing of things.
 The network works well, even if new members are necessary, and if researchers still need more sufferers' samples.

 The study in wich Dr Zsolt Urban took part concerning autosomal Recessive Cutis Laxa type II associated with CDG syndrom resulted in identifying a new mutation.
 It is a mutation on gene ATP6V0A2, leading to a loss of function of the a2 subunit of the proton prump that has an important role for fibroblasts.
-Thus as of today 4 mutations have been identified as causes of Cutis Laxa.
-It does appear that the various forms so far described (Dominant Autosomal, Autosomal Recessive type I and type II, linked to X and Acquired) do not represent all cases of Cutis Laxa, clinically or genetically.
-In years to come according to Zsolt Urban, we could certainly add the Dominant type II and Recessive type III and type IV.
+As of today 8 mutations have been identified as causes of Cutis Laxa.
+It does appear that the various forms so far described do not represent all cases of Cutis Laxa, clinically or genetically.
+In years to come according to Zsolt Urban, we could certainly add new types of Cutis Laxa.
 With regards to therapeutic avenues, Pascal Sommer has already isolated a molecule that seems to work.
-There is still much to do to get this confirmed, but what progress already in 7 years !!
+There is still much to do to get this confirmed, but what progress already in 11 years !!

 Go and see the researchers' talks of the 3rd day of Cutis Laxa in 2008 and the Minutes of the Scientific Talks of 2011 to read all the details of the most recent findings.
 (Download Adobe Reader to read them in PDF file).